Although simple assault is usually charged as a Class 1 misdemeanor, certain types of assault could receive a stricter conviction.

 - Self-defense or defense of others

-Contact Jay P. Mykytiuk of Scrofano Law Today
+Contact Gretchen Taylor Pousson and Matthew Kensky of Scrofano Law PC Today

 If you are facing criminal charges in Fairfax County, it might be time to hire an experienced assault lawyer.
 A skilled attorney from a reputable law firm can explain your charges and the possible consequences.
 They can review your options and help develop a plan for a favorable outcome.
 The right counselor can guide you through every step of the process.

-For questions about assault and battery or another criminal defense matter, talk to Jay P. Mykytiuk at Scrofano Law P.C.
+For questions about assault and battery or another criminal defense matter, talk to Gretchen Taylor Pousson and Matthew Kensky of Scrofano Law PC.